PatTDS/wp-site-factory/modules/orchestrator/PHASE2-STATUS.md

 ## Conclusion

-Phase 2 is **88.9% complete** with 16/18 items fully implemented.
-The 2 pending items are testing infrastructure (Playwright E2E and Lighthouse CI), which are important for CI/CD but not blocking for core functionality.
+Phase 2 is **100% complete** with all 18/18 items fully implemented.

 **Key Achievements:**
 - ✅ All core functionality implemented